 Summer '61 The Buxtons moved to 39th Ave and Orangewood in Glendale and Glen, with Dennis, start at Cortez High School in the fall.
 Neal Smith starts at Camelback High.

-Nov '61 Vince move to house on Campbell Ave, Phoenix,AZ
+November '61 The Furniers move to a house on Campbell Ave, Phoenix,AZ

 Ether gets new job working on the space program at an electronics factory.
 This allows the family to move to a three bedroomed house in Coral Gables, Phoenix.